Las Vegas Birth Injury Attorneys

 The following are some of the parties who can be held liable for a birth injury:

 - Medical doctors (obstetricians/gynecologists)

 Birth injury cases are complex and emotionally and financially burdensome for the affected parties.
-Our birth injury lawyers can help you determine whether a hospital or medical professional is potentially liable for the injury to your child and what options are available to you.
+Our birth injury attorneys in Las Vegas can help you determine whether a hospital or medical professional is potentially liable for the injury to your child and what options are available to you.
 We will do everything we can to make sure your family receives full and fair compensation for the injuries you have suffered.